Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{yperspectral} Imaging (\acrshort{hsi}) provides high spectral resolution, capturing rich spectral information that enables solutions to problems beyond the capabilities of conventional RGB or Multispectral Imaging \cite{HSIBible}.
-Due to this \acrshort{hsi} finds many applications in a wide variety of fields such as Mineral Mapping \cite{Mineral1,Mineral2}, Agriculture \cite{Agriculture1,Agriculture2}, Military Applications \cite{Military1} and Environmental Monitoring \cite{Environ1,Environ2}.
-Each pixel of the hyperspectral image contains many bands each containing measured reflectance from narrow frequency bands \cite{KeshawaHSI}.
+Hyperspectral Imaging (\acrshort{hsi}) provides high spectral resolution, capturing rich spectral information and enabling solutions beyond the capabilities of conventional RGB or multispectral imaging \cite{HSIBible}.
+As a result, \acrshort{hsi} finds applications in a wide array of fields such as mineral mapping \cite{Mineral1,Mineral2}, agriculture \cite{Agriculture1,Agriculture2}, military applications \cite{Military1}, and environmental monitoring \cite{Environ1,Environ2}.
+Each pixel of a hyperspectral image records reflectance values across numerous narrow spectral bands, providing detailed insights into material composition \cite{KeshawaHSI}.

-However, hyperspectral (HS) images typically suffer from limited spatial resolution, resulting in pixels that often encompass multiple materials.
-Identifying the constituent materials within each pixel is known as Hyperspectral Unmixing (HSU) \cite{HSIBible}.
-The different materials which comprise each of the pixels in the image are known as endmembers, while the fraction of each material in each pixel is known as its abundance.
-Determining the endmembers and the abundances of each of the pixels is the goal of Hyperspectral Unmixing.
-Each endmember is usually characterized by its spectral signatures which is known as the endmember signature.
+However, hyperspectral (HS) images typically suffer from limited spatial resolution, causing many pixels to contain mixtures of multiple materials.
+The process of identifying the constituent materials within each pixel is known as Hyperspectral Unmixing (HU) \cite{HSIBible}.
+The pure materials within each pixel are called the endmembers, and their proportional contributions are called the abundances.

-For the development and analysis of HSU algorithms, the mixing phenomenon which results in the observed pixel, needs to be modelled mathematically.
-Various models have been proposed in the literature to represent this mixing process, broadly categorized into linear and nonlinear models.
-Among these, one of the most prominent models is the Linear Mixture Model (LMM) \cite{KeshawaHSI}, which models the final pixel as a linear combination of the endmember signatures weighted by their abundances.
-Nonlinear models on the other hand, also consider nonlinear interactions between endmembers \cite{NonLinearMM}.
-While in certain scenarios, in many cases these nonlinear interactions can be neglected \cite{MerconScale}.

-Even though most mixing models assume fixed endmember signatures for all pixels, real hyperspectral images exhibit pixel-wise variations in the endmember signatures, known as Spectral Variability (SV)\cite{SVBible}.
-These variations can manifest due to differences in illumination, topographic effects, atmospheric effects, intrinsic variations in the materials, and etc \cite{SVBible,SVPhysics}.
-SV can distort both the scale and shape of the measured signatures, leading to inaccuracies in estimating abundance values and identifying true endmember signatures.
-In particular atmospheric effects and intrinsic variations predominantly affect the shape of the signatures \cite{SVBible,SVPhysics}.
-Therefore, SV is a significant issue that needs to be effectively handled when solving the HSU problem in practical scenarios.